Northeast needs more gas pipelines, says new report

 “Across the board, Northeast natural gas and electricity prices are significantly higher than the rest of the country across all sectors,” says the report.
 “While several factors play into this trend, the availability of natural gas supply into the region is one of the primary drivers.”

-.
-Last year, the state’s Department of Environmental Conservation In 2014 New York State banned frackingdenied necessary permits for the Constitution, an interstate gas pipeline originating in northeastern Pennsylvania, that had already been approved by federal regulators.
+In 2014 New York State banned fracking.
+Last year, the state’s Department of Environmental Conservation denied necessary permits for the Constitution, an interstate gas pipeline originating in northeastern Pennsylvania, that had already been approved by federal regulators.

 “States are free to make their own decisions.
 If New York wants to ban fracking, that’s a shame for businesses up there.
 But when those kinds of decisions were made, there wasn’t much an impact on Pennsylvania,” says Kevin Sunday, of the Pennsylvania Chamber of Business and Industry.
 “But as the conversation around energy gets more and more politicized, we’re starting to see the consequences of other states’ decisions.”